MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-projects-readme.md

 <!-- END SNIPPET -->

 See the full sample in file `\agents\telemetry\sample_agent_basic_with_azure_monitor_tracing.py` in the [Samples][samples] folder.

+**Note:** In order to view the traces in the Microsoft Foundry portal, the agent ID should be passed in as part of the response generation request.

 In addition, you might find it helpful to see the tracing logs in the console.
 You can achieve this with the following code: